-- Research/creative: Mentored research or project experience related to a Grand Challenge to enhance technical competence and creativity.
+- Talent: mentored research or creative experience related to a Grand Challenge-like topic.

 ESF joined the prestigious NAE GCSP in 2014.
 Students satisfying these 5 components obtain a designation of completion of the ESF NAE GCSP on their college transcripts.